Humble alliums pair with two pantry staples for a tangy, crisp salsa that adds something special to perfectly broiled, 5-minute salmon.

 For those who enjoy the science, an onion’s pungent quality comes from its sulfur compounds, which are neutralized when the onion is cooked.
 A soak in ice water produces a similar effect because it dissipates many of those compounds.

 If you make this recipe, please comment and give it a 5-star review if you deem worthy.
 The feedback is always appreciated! 💚

-- 1 small onion, finely diced
+- 1 small white onion*, finely diced (~1 cup)

 - 4 scallions, thinly sliced

-- 4 6-ounce salmon fillets
+- 4 (6-ounce) salmon fillets

 - Sea or kosher salt and freshly ground pepper

-- 2 1/2 teaspoons honey
+- 2½ teaspoons (17g) honey

-- For the salmon, cover a baking sheet with foil.
-(If skins are still on salmon, do not put any oil or cooking spray on the foil.
-When finished cooking, the skin will stick to the foil and you can scoop the fish right off with a spatula!)
-Place fillets on foil, and sprinkle lightly with sea salt and pepper.
-Broil for 6-8 minutes.
-Time will vary depending on thickness of fillet and how well done you prefer your salmon.
+Place the fillets on the foil, and brush with olive oil to lightly coat.
+Sprinkle tops and sides with sea salt and pepper, and then broil for 5-6 is using farmed Atlantic salmon and 4-5 if using leaner wild salmon like Sockeye or Coho.
+Time will vary slightly depending on thickness of fillet and how well done you prefer your salmon.
 Don’t hesitate to cut into a fillet and take a peek.
-Remember that the fish will continue to cook a bit after you remove it from the oven.
-If the fillets are getting too dark on top but are not cooked through to your liking, either move the baking sheet lower in your oven or simply turn the broiler off and let the fish sit for another minute or two in the hot oven.
+Remember that the fish will continue to cook after being removed from the oven.
+Helpful hint: If the fillets are getting too dark on top (this could happen if your rack is closer than 6 inches to the element) but are not cooked to your liking, move the baking sheet down a rack and check after another minute or two.

-- Serve with Mashed Green Peas, if desired.
+Serve with Smashed Green Peas, if desired.